-If an application is filed complete, no objections as to inherent registrability are issued and no prior references are cited by the examiner, registration may be granted within five to seven months as of filing date.
-Otherwise, if formalities, requirements or references/objections are cited by the examiner, the prosecution of the application may become quite long (between 12 to 18 months) and it may conclude either in the granting of registration, or the refusal thereof.
+If an application is filed complete, no objections as to inherent registrability are issued and no prior references are cited by the examiner, registration may be granted within five to seven months as of the filing date.
+Otherwise, if formalities, requirements or references/ objections are cited by the examiner, the prosecution of the application may become quite long (between 12 to 18 months) and it may conclude either in the granting of registration, or the refusal thereof.

-2.11 What is the average cost of obtaining a Mexican trade mark?
+2.11 What is the average cost of obtaining a trade mark in your jurisdiction?